 - Watchmen: Though not affecting continuity, it definitely influenced the tone of comic books for years to come.

-- Batman: The Dark Knight Returns: Not only did this effect comic books, but helped to shape a new, serious, plausible Batman that was the basis of many film series' and animated series'.
+- Batman: The Dark Knight Returns: Not only did this affect comic books, but helped to shape a new, serious, plausible Batman that was the basis of many film series and animated series.

-- Hellboy Debuted in 1994.
-A demon who is destined to bring about the apocalypse fights Nazis and Lovecraftian abominations with a huge gun and the title character himself is a huge mass of psychological issues.
-The premise itself is very Dark Age, but the series actually isn't Grim Dark.
-Hellboy is shown to give very good advice, and enjoys pancakes.
+- Hellboy: Debuted in 1994.
+A half-demon who is destined to bring about the apocalypse fights Nazis and Lovecraftian abominations with a huge gun and the title character himself is a huge mass of psychological issues.
+The premise itself sounds very Dark Age, but actually isn't at all, instead being a brainy and sincere Love Letter to Weird Fiction, Jack Kirby and other things the writer loves that has gone on to become one of the most successful and acclaimed creator-owned comics.

-- Venom went from being an evil version of Spider-Man, to an Anti-Hero, to a Nineties Anti-Hero with his own book, before his symbiote split and bonded to an Axe Crazy Serial Killer, creating Carnage, an evil(er) version of Venom.
+- Venom went from being an evil version of Spider-Man, to an Anti-Hero, to a '90s Anti-Hero with his own book, before his symbiote split and bonded to an Axe-Crazy Serial Killer, creating Carnage, an evil(er) version of Venom.

 - Spawn (The scion of Image and the model for its many imitators)